0x5abe/RatataR/README.md

 - popupMenu=0 / popupMenu=1 --> toggles popup menu (open with right click)

-- invertVerticalLook=0 / invertVerticalLook=1 --> Inverts the Mouse Y Axis
+- invertVerticalLook=0 / invertVerticalLook=1 --> inverts the mouse Y Axis

+- removeFpsCap=0 / removeFpsCap=1 --> removes the 500 fps cap the game enforces

 - width={number} --> to set the width in pixels of the game